 H.E.
-Oyun Sanjaasuren is Chair of the Global Water Partnership and a Member of the Parliament of Mongolia.
-She was elected first in 1998 and has been re-elected in the terms of 2000, 2004, 2008 and 2012.
+Oyun Sanjaasuren is Director of External Affairs for Green Climate Fund, and former Chair of the Global Water Partnership and a Member of the Parliament of Mongolia.
+She was elected first in 1998 and re-elected in the terms of 2000, 2004, 2008 and 2012.
 She served as Minister of Foreign Affairs during 2007-2008 and Minister of Environment and Green Development during 2012-2014.

 During the term of 2004-2008, she respectively held the positions of Vice-Speaker of the Parliament, Leader of the Democratic Coalition Parliamentary Caucus and Chairman of Sub-Committee on Millennium Development Goals and poverty reduction.